tequdev/evernode-docs/docs/source/platform/hooks/configurations.md

 - **Max tolerable downtime - 240**
   - If a host has been inactive for this period (In moments 10 days), Anybody can send a request to prune that host and the hook will prune the host.
 - **Epoch count - 10**
-  - Total number of epochs Evernode reward cycles would exist.
+  - The total number of epochs Evernode reward cycles would exist.
 Epoch will come to an end when it is allocated reward EVR amount is over.
 - **First epoch reward quota - 5120**
   - Amount of EVRs per moment distributed as rewards in the first epoch.
 This is getting halved when the epoch increases.
 - **First epoch reward amount - 5160960**
   - Amount of EVRs allocated for the first epoch to be distributed as rewards.
 This is getting halved when the epoch increases.
 - **Reward start moment - 0**
-  - In which moment the reward distribution is started.
+  - At which moment the reward distribution is started.
 0 means rewards will start just after the hooks are deployed.
 - **Emit fee threshold - 1000**
   - Maximum native currency limit in drop that can be allocated as the fee for an outgoing transaction from a hook.
 - **Governance eligibility period - 7884000**